 In this course, we will learn to collect, analyze, evaluate, interpret, criticize, and communicate scientific data.
 Course activities will include tutorials on mathematical and computational tools as well as group exercises in data analysis.
 Workshops will explore critical reading of primary scientific sources, effective oral presentation of data, and sound technical writing.
 Students will apply their learning to a research project collecting, assessing, and presenting original data.
-Assessment will be based on daily assignments, several quizzes, and oral and written reports on the independent project.
 This course is held during pre-orientation.
 Enrollment is limited.

 In this course, students will focus on the challenges facing academic knowledge workers (in management consultant Peter Drucker's famous phrase).
 We will consider concrete methods that allow us to do our coursework, research and writing more creatively, more productively and more efficiently.
 Achieving this goal will require us to familiarize ourselves with some of the leading ideas in the field of intellection, cognition, organization and human learning.
 Students should expect to be active participants in this course and be open not only to learning about the processes of learning itself, but also to developing strategies for becoming better learners.
 Although this course is open to all students, first-year and sophomore students especially are encouraged to enroll.
 No prerequisite.